TNO/pyfastwell/docs/theory/aemmodel/aem_model.md

 and the system of equations and solution approach (excluding the last row and column) is explained in detail in the annex of Egberts et al. (2013).
-The M submatrix is a summation over line segment contribution of injectors and producers (k = 0) and and multiple images below the base and above the top of the reservoir, marked by the indices k = -1 and k = 1.
+The M submatrix is a summation over line segment contribution of injectors and producers (k = 0) and multiple images below the base and above the top of the reservoir, marked by the indices k = -1 and k = 1.
 These image contributions enforce no flow boundary conditions at the top and base of the reservoir.
 The i and j denote pairs of control point location for each of the line segments (chosen at the middle) and is at least $r_w$ away from the well bore segment i.